 Appliances already use 13 percent of your home’s electricity, and older appliances drain even more.
-A refrigerator from the 1970s costs $200 more to operate every year than a current model; a 1980s fridge isn’t much better, wasting $100 in energy dollars annually.
+A refrigerator from the 1970s costs $200 more to operate every year than a current model; a 1980s fridge isn’t much better, costing $100 in energy dollars annually.
 Cloverland Electric Cooperative offers members a $50 incentive for recycling an old, secondary refrigerator or freezer (10-30 cubic ft.) that is in working condition (limit two).
 Schedule a pick-up online at michigan-energy.org or call 877-296-4319.
-This program is seasonal.
+Please note that this program is seasonal.

-We also want to help you save energy when you buy a new energy efficient refrigerator or appliance.
-Cloverland offers various rebates on the purchase of Energy Star® appliances as well, visit the Energy Optimization website at michigan-energy.org for details.
+Save energy when you buy a new energy efficient refrigerator or appliance!
+Cloverland offers various rebates on the purchase of Energy Star® appliances.
+Visit the Energy Optimization website at michigan-energy.org for details.

-Co-op members can now safely dispose of used, unbroken compact fluorescent light bulbs at any Cloverland office, Monday- Friday, during normal business hours.
-Simply place your bulbs in specially-marked recycling containers and we’ll recycle them at no cost to you.
+Co-op members can safely dispose used, unbroken compact fluorescent light bulbs at our Dafter office, Monday- Friday, 8 a.m. to 4:30 p.m.
+Simply place your bulbs in specially-marked recycling containers and we’ll recycle for you.

 Get the most from your Compact Fluorescent Lamps (CFL) Light Bulbs.

 - Do the twist.
 Screw in your CFL by holding the ballast (the white plastic part), NOT the glass tubing.